-This Transaction allows the Issuer to purchase Additional Loan Receivables on a Notes Payment Date during the Revolving Period.
+This Transaction allows the Issuer to purchase Further Advance Receivables or New Loan Receivables during the Revolving Period.

 See Section 7.4 (Portfolio Conditions - Additional Purchase Conditions).

 See also Condition 10 (Events of Default) in Section 4.1 (Terms and Conditions).